Lisa Barbelin

 Lisa Barbelin (born 10 April 2000) is a French archer, who won the recurve events at the 2021 European Archery Championships, and 2022 European Indoor Archery Championships.
 She has previously won multiple medals at the World Youth Archery Championships, and won bronze medals in events at the 2019 and 2022 Archery World Cups.
 In June 2021 she was the world's number one ranked competitor.
-Barbelin competed in the women's individual event at the 2020 Summer Olympics.
+Barbelin competed in the women’s individual event at the 2020 and 2024 Olympic Games, winning the bronze medal in the latter.

 Career

-Barbelin trains at the Société de tir de Dieuze in Dieuze, Moselle, and Les Archers riomois in Auvergne.
+Barbelin has trained at the Société de tir de Dieuze in Dieuze, Moselle, and Les Archers riomois in Auvergne.

 She competed at the 2017 European Junior Archery Cup, finishing third in the individual event in Marathon, Greece, and second in the individual and team events in Poreč, Croatia.
 That year she also came third in the team event at the 2017 World Youth Archery Championships.
 She was part of the French team that came third in the team event at the 2019 Archery World Cup event in Medellín, Colombia.
 In the same year, she competed in the World Youth Archery Championships, finishing second in the team event and fourth in the individual event.
 Later in the year, she attended a 10-day workshop in Gwangju, South Korea, where she was trained by former Olympic champion Ki Bo-bae.
 In February 2020, Barbelin won the French women's Olympic selection test event.
 During the COVID-19 pandemic lockdown in France, she trained in her parents' garden in Ley, Moselle.